hazelcast/hazelcast-jet/site/docs/operations/gc-related-concerns.md

    than modern versions, and even for the sizes it can handle without an outright OOME, the throughput at which it starts exhibiting catastrophically long GC pauses is much less.
 This remains true even if you configure it to use its version of the G1 collector.
+The ConcurrentMarkSweep collector is strictly worse than G1 in all scenarios, and its failure mode are multi-minute Full GC pauses.
 2. JDK 11 is the current Long-Term Support (LTS) version by Oracle and it is the lowest version of JDK we recommend.
 We found that its version of the G1, without any fine-tuning, already delivers